trivago/gollum/docs/src/gen/filter/stream.rst

 	         Block:
 	           - foo

-	This example accept NO messages except ones from stream "foo":
+	This example only accepts messages from stream "foo":

 	 ExampleConsumer:
 	   Type: consumer.Console